-As with all things fresh in Japan, snow crab is best savored raw with soy sauce or ponzu (a citrus-based sauce).
-However, as crab has to be handled very carefully in order to be served raw, this is not always available at restaurants.
+As with all fresh Japanese food in the autumn season, snow crab is best savored in its rawest simplicity.
+However, crab is extremely delicate.
+As a result, crab sashimi is an autumn season Japanese food that has to be handled very carefully in order to be served.
+For that reason, raw crab is not always available at restaurants.

 While the flesh of the crab is tasty, many a crab fan will tell you that the best part of the crab lies in its “miso”, or a greyish-green mix paste which is a mix of internal organs.
 It has a creamy texture and flavor perhaps best described as close to that of uni (sea urchin).

 Japanese Crab with Miso Sake in the Autumn Season